JTafej/Programming-Lessons/10_30 Lists in Python.md

     print("30 is in the list")
 ```

 ### Below is an example of code that will write a to-do list in python.
 We have learned about most (not all) of the code involved in this project.
 Take a minute to play with it and try to figure out what the different parts are doing.
+With a partner, you will write down what this code will do on a piece of paper and turn it in to me.

 ```
 # Initialize an empty to-do list